rothgar/netdata-wiki/Home.md

 - **netdata** is not an alerting mechanism.

 **netdata** tries to visualize the truth of **now**, in its greatest detail, so that you can get insights of what is happening **now**, or what **just happened**, on your systems and applications.

+---

+# Documentation

+This wiki is the whole of it.
+Other than the wiki, currently there is the... source code.

+You should at least walk through the pages of the wiki.
+They have a good overview of netdata, what it can do and how to use it.

+---

+# Support

+If you need help, please use the github issues section.

+---

+# FAQ

 ## Is it ready?